product-os/autumndb/README.md

 - `[ "foobar+user-lucianbuzzo" ]`
 - `[ "org-balena+user-foobar" ]`

-However, I wouldn't be able to view cards with the markers
+However, I wouldn't be able to view contracts with the markers

 - `[ "user-foobar" ]`
 - `[ "user-foobar", "user-lucianbuzzo" ]`